darthnoward/edi_auto_login_bot/README.md

 Satisfy the Prerequisites below.

 ## Prerequisite
-- Chrome or Chromium with version 79, 80 or 81
+- Chrome or Chromium with a minimal version of 79
 - chromedriver installed in /usr/local/bin (Download from https://chromedriver.chromium.org)
 - Python and Selenium library installed
 - create a file named myinfo.py in the same directory as main.py and put in your username and password, like